 After a recent change of strategic direction and changes to effluent processing, the two stills make around 25,000 LPA per day, or 8.5 million LPA annually.
 However, they could make more with some additional investment in waste processing.

-Heavy rum distillation at TDL uses only the first column of the multi-column stills, colloquially known as the “beer column”.
-Rum coming off the beer column clocks in at about eighty percent ABV, with a congener level in the 300 to 400 range.
+Heavy rum distillation at TDL uses only the first column of the multi-column stills, colloquially known as the beer or stripping column.
+Rum coming off the beer column clocks in at about eighty percent ABV, with a congener level in the 300 to 400 gr/hlAA range.
 Light rum distillation uses all the columns, emerging at around 95 percent ABV.

 This process of making both light and heavy rums from the same still is consistent with other distilleries like Cuba’s Havana Club and Puerto Rico’s Destilería Serrallés.
 TDL also creates several different “medium” rums by blending the light and heavy rums together, something Havana Club, Serrallés and other distilleries also do.